CyberSource/cybersource-sdk-java/README.md

 Retry Pattern allows to retry sending a failed request and it will only work with `useHttpClient=true`. `allowRetry` flag enables the retry mechanism.
   - Set the value of `allowRetry` parameter to "TRUE/FALSE".
 Then the system will retry the failed request as many times as configured by the merchant in the config parameter 'numberOfRetries'.
   - numberOfRetries parameter value should be set between 0 to 5.
 By default the value for numberOfRetries will be 5.
 User can set a delay in between the retry attempts.
   - Config parameter for this property is 'retryInterval' in `cybs.property` file.
-The default value for 'retryInterval' parameter is 5000 which means a delay of 5 seconds.
+The default value for 'retryInterval' parameter is 5000 which means a delay of 5000 milliSeconds.

 ## Third Party jars
     1. org.apache.ws.security.wss4j:1.6.19